-Trophy hunting tours in Pakistan are not simply hunting wild animals, one can also have the opportunity to learn about the life and culture of the remote rugged mountains of Pakistan.
-At the same time, it is a great help to the country and a great opportunity to support the local communities because a large part of the hunting fee goes to the local communities.
-This support money helps in solving their daily life issues and ultimately improves of quality of life.
+Trophy hunting tour is not simply hunting wild animals but one can also have opportunity to learn the life and culture of the remote rugged mountains of Pakistan.
+At the same time it is great help to country but a great opportunity to support the local communities because large part of hunting fee goes to the local communities.
+This support money helps in solving their daily life issues and ultimately improvement of quality of life.
 We may call it hunting tourism for the sake of service to mankind.

-Trophy Hunting Tours in Pakistan There are numerous wild animals and beasts but the most common are Himalayan Ibex, Markhor, Sindh Ibex, Punjabi Urial, and Marcopolo Sheeps that is rarely found elsewhere in the world.
-So Pakistan is a paradise for trophy hunters, trophy hunting tours, and tourism.
-Trophy hunting tourism in Pakistan offers an excellent opportunity to see the most spectacular and beautiful mountain ranges of Karakoram, Hindukush, and the Himalayas.
-There are different prices for hunting that seems to be a little high but nevertheless, prices for hunting tours in Pakistan are much lower than in other regional countries.
-We as professional tour operators offer full assistance to make your trophy-hunting tour successful.
+There are numerous wild animals and beasts but the most common are Himalayan Ibex, Markhor, Sindh Ibex, Punjabi Urial and Marcopolo Sheeps that is rare found elsewhere in the world.
+So Pakistan is paradise for trophy hunters, trophy hunting tours and tourism.
+Trophy hunting tourism in Pakistan offers great opportunity to see the most spectacular and beautiful mountain ranges of Karakoram, Hindukush and Himalaya.
+There are different prices for hunting that seems to be little high but nevertheless prices for hunting tours in Pakistan are much lower than other regional countries.
+We as professional tour operator offer full assistance to make your trophy hunting tour successful.

-Ibex are fairly widespread through the higher mountain ranges of Gilgit Baltistan, in the Karakoram Range, and the Haramosh Range.
-However, most of the ibex population survives in the Northern Areas of Pakistan, particularly around the Hunza Valley and in the watershed of the Khunjerab Pass.
-In the Hunza Valley, Yasin, and Ishkoman, ibex still exist in large numbers.
-The animals can be found in the Hindukush and Himalayan mountains, particularly around Chilas and on the slopes of Malika Parbat Mountain.
+Ibex are fairly widespread through the higher mountain ranges of Gilgit Baltistan, in the Karakoram Range, the Haramosh Range; however the most of its population survives in Northern Areas of Pakistan around Hunza Valley, especially in the watershed of Khunjerab Pass and to the east of Khunjerab area.
+They still exist in large numbers In Gilgit Baltistan, Ishkoman, Yasin, and Hunza Valley.
+They are also found in the Hindukush Mountain to the north of Chitral and in the higher mountain ranges of Himalaya, particularly around Chilas and even on the slopes of Malika Parbat Mountain.